droosma/blog/content/post/practical-approaches-database-testing-testcontainers/index.md

 }
 ```

-As this class is going to function as our tests shared context, we have moved out some of the boilerplate code from the test, `Class Fixtures` feature change the way xUnit's test lifecycle works.
-It change the default behavior of calling `InitializeAsync` on the test class once for each test, it will now only execute this once for all the tests.
+This class can now function as a shared context for our tests, moving some common setup code outside individual test methods. xUnit's `Class Fixtures` alter the test lifecycle, executing `InitializeAsync` once for all tests in the class, rather than on a per-test basis.

-We can now change the `PostgresUsersTests` class to use the `PostgreSQLFixture` as a shared context.
+We then adapt the `PostgresUsersTests` class to employ `PostgreSQLFixture`:

 ```csharp
 public class PostgresUsersTests(PostgreSQLFixture fixture) : IClassFixture<PostgreSQLFixture>